Jasmxnej/first3d/README.md

 ## **This project uses Vue and Three.js to create 3D graphics and animations.**
-[ I also import blender into three.js ]
 ***
 **I started with using this command on the terminal**
 >`npm init vite`